 How long since you wrote someone a note, with a pen and paper?
 Here are five reasons to get the ink flowing and make a real impression on your prospects and customers.

-When I interviewed Bob Wolff last year and asked him what the secrets of his Billion Dollar career were, he just smiled and said, “I do my work consistently and I try to take care of people by, for example, returning phone calls and writing thank you notes.”
+When I interviewed Bob Wolff in 2012 and asked him what the secrets of his Billion Dollar career were, he just smiled and said, “I do my work consistently and I try to take care of people by, for example, returning phone calls and writing thank you notes”.

 Even in the “how to” manual “Success as a Real Estate Agent for Dummies” by Dirk Zeller, he says “Promptly after the open house, send hand-written thank you notes to every single person who provided you with contact information.
 In today’s word of email and computer-generated correspondence, the power of a hand-written note is multiplied many times over”.

 We tend to keep them around because they create an feeling that is unforgettable and a very positive reaction to the writer is created.

 And – so I’m told – people who express gratitude also benefit by experiencing better health and sleep, less anxiety, and more life satisfaction.

 What to write?